someodd/intramaze/README.md

 Random chat encounters in a collaboratively-built maze.

 A maze made out of rooms users have made and arbitrarily linked together.
 Explore the maze, if you bump into the other users in the same room you can have an ephemeral conversation.

+This all comes in the form of a static website which is managed through a REST API and chat websocket daemon written in Haskell.

 I use Debian (unstable).

-## How does it work

-The website is a static website managed by daemon.

-The daemon is a REST API for managing the static website as well as managing the websocket connections for the chatting.
-REST API authentication is managed with JWT.
+## Building notes

+This project does not use Stack.
+The file is only here as a hacky fix.

+## Project structure

 ### `static/`

 The `static/mustache-build` are literal pages to build (like copying + running through parser), whereas `static/mustache` is simply for templates that get used to build pages.

+## Testing

+...

 ## Running